Lurker00/PhoneBook/README.md

 ## How does it work

-The following information is based on quick (a few hours) reverse engineering of the firmware.

 ### Common

 Keyboard, touchpad and mouse (which can be connected to one of the USB ports) are "exported" via Bluetooth: any device shall be paired via Bluetooth with PhoneBook before use.
 From the firmware code, a game controller can be connected and used as well.